How to Start, Form & File

 - Incorporate Now

 - Business Startup Wizard

-Get liability protection and a tax-exempt status for your qualifying organization.
+Get liability protection and tax-exempt status benefits for your qualifying nonprofit organization.

 If your organization is involved primarily in educational, scientific, religious, or charitable endeavors, you'll probably want to form a nonprofit corporation for the liability protections and tax advantages this status provides.

 Incorporating your nonprofit will set legal protections in place that can keep you and your directors' personal assets separate from the company's liabilities.
 There are a number of other benefits to forming a nonprofit, as well.

 In general, nonprofit corporations enjoy the following benefits:

 - Limited liability protection.
 Directors and officers are not personally liable for the organization's debts and liabilities.

 - Perpetual existence.
 The corporation continues even if a director leaves the business or passes away.